ymatsunaga/mdtoolbox-doc/getting_started.rst

   index_resid = selectid(pdb.resseq, 1:2);

-``selectrange()`` returns a logical indexing of atoms within cutoff distance of given reference coordinates.
+``selectrange()`` returns a logical indexing of atoms within cutoff distance of given reference coordinate.
 The following code returns logical indexing of atoms within 8.0 Angstrom distance of the 1st and 2nd residue.
 ::